jasonlau/Wordpress-User-Meta-Manager/readme.txt

 1. screenshot-1.png The User Meta Manager Home screen.

 == Changelog ==

+= 3.2.1 =
+Improved ummquery shortcode to better handle serialized results.

+= 3.2.0 =
+Fixed a bug in checkbox group validation.

 = 3.1.9 =
 Fixed a bug in the CSV export feature.